The Vatican's child abuse response

 After a spate of new cases in 2010, the Vatican issued new rules saying bishops should report suspected cases of abuse to local police, if required to do so by law.What does the UN say?

-The UN's Committee on the Rights of the Child (CRC) said the Vatican should "immediately remove" all clergy who were known or suspected child abusers.
+The UN's Committee on the Rights of the Child (CRC) said the Vatican should "immediately remove" all clergy who are known or suspected child abusers.

 Victims' groups have responded to almost every move by the Vatican with scepticism.